seangreen-org/sg-fresh/README.md

 ## Deployment

-This project is automatically deployed to Deno Deploy when changes are pushed to the main branch.
+This project uses semantic versioning powered by [conventional commits](https://www.conventionalcommits.org/).
+The project is automatically deployed to Deno Deploy when releasable changes are pushed to the main branch.

 ## License